Ontraport/PilotPress/readme.txt

 [Video: __Intro and Overview__ (4:36)](http://pseudo01.hddn.com/vod/moonray.moonray/PilotPress_2_intro.mp4)

-PilotPress is a WordPress plug-in that brings the power of [OfficeAutoPilot](http://officeautopilot.com) to the WordPress platform, specifically:
+PilotPress is a WordPress plug-in that brings the power of [ONTRAPORT](http://ontraport.com) to the WordPress platform, specifically:

 *   Create an Affiliate Network with customized login and reporting
 *   A Customer Center for handling purchases and subscriptions
-*   Insert OfficeAutoPilotForms (such as SmartForms and OrderForms)
+*   Insert ONTRAPORT Forms (such as SmartForms and OrderForms)
 *   Create a Membership Site with Access Levels and Protected Content Create Website Subscriber users for Contacts Create Signup Forms that create Contacts / Website Subscribers Show / Hide Pages based on Membership Level
-*   Track Page Views within OfficeAutoPilot
+*   Track Page Views within ONTRAPORT
 *   Merge Fields for logged-in users

-Please note that an [OfficeAutoPilot](http://officeautopilot.com) paid account is required for this plugin to function.
+Please note that an [ONTRAPORT](http://ontraport.com) paid account is required for this plugin to function.
 Data from your WordPress installation will be sent through our API hosted on moon-ray.com.

 == Installation ==

 [Video: __Installing on an existing WordPress Site__ (3:13)](http://pseudo01.hddn.com/vod/moonray.moonray/PilotPress_3_Installing_to_existin_site.mp4)

-1. Upload "pilotpress.php" to the "/wp-content/plugins/" directory
+1. Upload the PilotPress plugin to the "/wp-content/plugins/" directory
 2. Activate the plugin through the "Plugins" menu in WordPress
-3. Configure PilotPress to your OfficeAutoPilot account through "Settings" and "PilotPress" menu in WordPress using your Application ID and API key.
+3. Configure PilotPress to your ONTRAPORT account through "Settings" and "PilotPress" menu in WordPress using your Application ID and API key.
-You can retrieve these in the Admin Menu of your Office AutoPilot account by clicking on "WordPress Integration" and then on "Integrate Existing WordPress Site" in the left margin.
-On this page input your WordPress URL and nickname and click save to retrieve the Application ID and API Key to use in WordPress.
+You can retrieve these in the Sites Menu of your ONTRAPORT account by clicking on "WordPress" and then click on "Existing WordPress Site" on the left.
+On this page input your WordPress URL  and click save to retrieve the Application ID and API Key to use in WordPress.
 4. You can now activate your customer center and affiliate center in the PilotPress settings in WordPress and modify your pages to display to your members based on their membership level.

 == Frequently Asked Questions ==